 Itching to get out on your bike this weekend?
 I’ve put together this handy guide to getting into long distance rides with cycling charity Sustrans.
-Just tick off these ten steps and you’ll be pedal ready.
+Just tick off the ten steps on my cycling touring guide and you’ll be pedal ready, then pick one of my best long distance cycle routes in Britain.

 1. Plan the route.